 It’s essential to give blueberries the right soil conditions.
-They will only grow well in acid soils with a pH of 5.5 or lower.
-This is a measure of the soil’s acidity.
-Soils with a pH below 7 are acidic, and those with a pH above 7 are alkaline.
+They will only grow well in acidic soils with a pH of 5.5 or lower.
+This is a measure of the soil’s acidity; soils with a pH below 7 are acidic, and those with a pH above 7 are alkaline.

 How to plant blueberries